Famed Italian rose breeder Sergio Patrucco dies at 72

 Sergio Patrucco pictured here with his daughter Sabrina.

-Sergio Patrucco, the award-winning rose breeder whose rose varieties pleased so many, has died.
+Sergio Patrucco, the award-winning rose breeder whose rose varieties pleased many, has died.
 He was 72.

 Sergio Patrucco and Arturo Croci in 1999.

-Sergio’s business, officially known as under the long name Patrucco Rose di Diano San Pietro-Diano Castello, came a long way.
+Sergio’s business, officially known under the long name Patrucco Rose di Diano San Pietro-Diano Castello, has come a long way.
 It started humbly in 1946 with Sergio’s father, Luciano Patrucco, founding a modest rose nursery focused on the selection and trade of rose rootstocks.
-This first business endevour later progressed into a 15ha rose breeding and propagation company in Diano San Pietro in the province of Imperia, a good one hour drive from Monaco.
+This first business endeavour later progressed into a 15-ha rose breeding and propagation company in Diano San Pietro in the province of Imperia, a good one-hour drive from Monaco.

-When Luciano died in 1995 at a relatively young age of 71, his son took over of what by then was an already blossoming breeding programme aimed at creating the best rose varieties for colourful rose hips, sold under the brandname Frutti dell’Amore.
+When Luciano died in 1995 at a relatively young age of 71, his son took over what by then was an already blossoming breeding programme aimed at creating the best rose varieties for colourful rose hips, sold under the brand name Frutti dell’Amore.
 Industry veterans among us will remind Patrucco’s lavishly decked out stand at what was then the Internationale Bloemenvaktentoonstelling Aalsmeer, later Horti Fair.

-Following in the footsteps of his father, Sergio and his team bred their roses to last.
+Following his father’s footsteps, Sergio and his team bred their roses to last.
 The varieties produced spectacular, long-lasting blooms, marked by PATbol, PATale, PATgri, PATanco, and PATori.
-These denominations help to quickly identify the variety’s origins.
+These denominations help to identify the variety’s origins quickly.

-Running through the veines of many Patrucco roses is Dallas blood, the famed rose created by German breeder Kordes but introduced to the commercial cut flower industry by Patrucco.
+Dallas blood runs through the veins of many Patrucco roses, the famed rose created by German breeder Kordes but introduced to the commercial cut flower industry by Patrucco.

-Sergio Patrucco was a rose connaisseur but also a passionate biker.
+Sergio Patrucco was a rose connoisseur but also a passionate biker.

-Patrucco acted also as a distributor and showcase for roses bred by other European breeders.
-With many he developed long term collaboration and friendships, notably with the Kordes family from Sparrieshoop, Germany.
+Patrucco also distributed and showcased roses bred by other European breeders.
+He developed long-term collaborations and friendships with many, notably with the Kordes family from Sparrieshoop, Germany.

 Patrucco deserves credit for being one of the first company to focus on roses that produce the best hips (or what is botanically speaking a false fruit) for flower arrangements.

-Standing out most prominently, however, is the company’s Frutti Dell Amore porfolio that includes well-known varieties such as ‘Corallo’, ‘Rubino’ and ‘Zaffiro’.
+However, the company’s Frutti Dell Amore portfolio stands out most prominently, including well-known varieties such as ‘Corallo’, ‘Rubino’, and ‘Zaffiro’.

 Patrucco deserves credit for being one of the first company to focus on roses that produce the best hips (or what is botanically speaking a false fruit) for flower arrangements.

-In 2004, Patrucco was one of the winners of the Silver Carnation Awards, which recognise excellence and innovation in the field of business management, floriculture, journalism, public governance, and floral design.
+In 2004, Patrucco was among the winners of the Silver Carnation Awards, which recognise excellence and innovation in business management, floriculture, journalism, public governance, and floral design.

-Sergio is survived by his wife Gabriella, his daugthers Sabrina and Pamela, and his son Luciano.
+Sergio is survived by his wife, Gabriella, his daughters, Sabrina and Pamela, and his son Luciano.

-Luciano and Sabrina provide continuity in the Patrucco business that besides is rose core business also looks to diversify in notably gourmet vegetables, potted herbs, carnivorous plants, mininature orchids and roses.
+Luciano and Sabrina provide continuity in the Patrucco business, which, in addition to its core rose business, is looking to diversify into gourmet vegetables, potted herbs, carnivorous plants, miniature orchids, and roses.

 ↑ Back to top